Sverte/odoo-starshipit-skip-manifest/README.md

 # Odoo Starshipit Skip Manifest

+> [!WARNING]
+> I am not a Python developer and this module was created primarily from an operational understanding of Odoo and the Starshipit workflow, with assistance from AI tooling.
+>
+> The code works for our use case on Odoo Enterprise 19.0, but it should still be reviewed, tested and used at your own discretion before production deployment.

 Small Odoo addon set for Odoo Enterprise's built-in Starshipit delivery integration.

 The production addon prevents Odoo from automatically calling Starshipit's `orders/manifest` endpoint after shipment/label creation.
 Labels, tracking and normal shipment creation are left untouched.